Topper (TV series)

-Topper is an American fantasy sitcom television series based on the 1937 film Topper, which was based on two novels Topper and Topper Takes a Trip by Thorne Smith.
+Topper is an American fantasy sitcom television series based on the 1937 film Topper, which was based on the two novels Topper and Topper Takes a Trip by Thorne Smith.
 The series was broadcast on CBS from October 9, 1953, to July 15, 1955, and stars Leo G. Carroll in the title role.
 It finished at #24 in the Nielsen ratings for the 1954–1955 season.
 Topper also earned an Emmy nomination for Best Situation Comedy in 1954.

 Synopsis

 Sophisticated but stuffy Cosmo Topper (Carroll) is the vice president of City Bank, married to sweet but rather clueless Henrietta (Lee Patrick).
 They live in a Los Angeles house they bought from the estate of a young couple, George and Marion Kerby (real life husband and wife Robert Sterling and Anne Jeffreys).
 The Kerbys died while skiing when they were buried by an avalanche.
 A St. Bernard dog, Neil, who attempted to rescue them also died with them.
 Topper discovers his new home is haunted by the ghosts of the former occupants as well as Neil.
 Strangely, he is the only one able to see or hear them.
 Neil, the St. Bernard, loves martinis and a running gag is the invisible dog lapping up the drink.

 The Kerbys try to bring some excitement and joy into the life of stodgy and conservative Topper.
 The ghosts cause strange (but humorous) events to happen, which an embarrassed Cosmo has to try to explain to others baffled – and even frightened – by them.